An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Preservation of log-concavity

-The previous section shows that, in the Gaussian case, splitting schemes can speed up convergence provided $\mu_0$ is chosen wisely.
+The previous section shows that, in the Gaussian case, splitting schemes can speed-up convergence provided $\mu_0$ is chosen wisely.
 In order to generalise this result to say, log-concave target distributions, we first provide a result demonstrating that log-concavity is preserved under the evolution of the exact WFR flow \eqref{eq:WFRpde}.
 Recall that for any log-concave $\mu_0$, preservation of log-concavity uniformly in time under the W flow is guaranteed only for $\pi$ Gaussian (i.e. for Ornstein-Uhlenbeck Semigroups) due to \cite{Kolesnikov2001}.
 This is in stark contrast to the FR flow, where log-concavity is preserved uniformly in time for any strongly log-concave $\pi$ and $\mu_0$ (see Lemma \ref{lem:FRlogconc}).

 With some stronger conditions on $\mu_0$ and $\pi$, as detailed in Assumptions \ref{ass:logconcave} and \ref{ass:WLC}, we establish preservation of log-concavity under the W flow for a limited time horizon, using similar arguments as in \cite[Section 7.2]{Pathiraja2021} (in the context of stochastic filtering) and Lemma 16 in \cite{liang_characterizing_2025}.
 We first state the necessary assumptions: